There are many different uses for branching and svn merge, and this section describes the most common ones you're likely to run into.

 At some point, you'll be ready to merge the “synchronized” feature branch back to the trunk.
 To do this, begin by doing a final merge of the latest trunk changes to the branch.
 When that's done, the latest versions of branch and trunk will be absolutely identical except for your branch changes.
 So in this special case, you would merge by comparing the branch with the trunk:

-By comparing the HEAD
+By comparing the HEAD revision of the

-trunk with the HEAD
+trunk with the HEAD revision of the

 branch, you're defining a delta that describes only the